vijayst/neo-gq/README.md

 Type `:exit` to exit the shell.

 `server/database.cql` has all the CQL queries that you can run.

+## Starting the GraphQL server

+`yarn start` on the server folder starts the GraphQL server.
+Keep it running.
+Run all the client commands in a separate terminal window.

+The GraphQL data can viewed using `http://localhost:4001/graphql`.
+The tool has DOCS for writing queries and mutations.

+`yarn seed` gets data from an API and pushes it to the neo4j database.
+Once seeded, use the GraphQL tool to query and mutate.

 ## Syntax for yarn find